mkershis/milmapcon/README.md

 Note the `print_warnings` option upon initializing the Converter class.
 Leaving this set to the default of `True` will provide some indication as to why the specified grid reference could not be converted successfully.
 However, the conversion function will also return `None` for lat/lon in the event a conversion fails.
 For example, if you wanted to convert a large number of coordinates, you may wish to suppress the warnings and simply rely on the `None` values to flag coordinates which couldn't be converted.

-A practical use of this might be in converting a `pandas` dataframe which contains a series of coordinates (example usage below):
+A practical use of this might be in converting a series of coordinates within a `pandas` dataframe (example usage below):

 ```python
 import pandas as pd